 Residential or Inpatient Treatment

 In some instances, more intensive treatment is needed.
-Residential treatments are places where several people recovering from eating disorders can stay for weeks or months at a time while they receive comprehensive treatment.
+Residential treatments for eating disorders are places where several people can stay for weeks or months at a time while they receive comprehensive treatment.
 Other inpatient facilities provide more intensive medical monitoring and more comprehensive medical or psychological treatment to higher risk patients.

 These facilities are typically similar to hospitals (and sometimes located within a hospital) and involve several doctors and medical professionals who help provide specialized treatment.